20 Awesome Benefits of Quitting Caffeine or Coffee

 4. Better Sleep

-Caffeine can greatly reduce the amount and quality of sleep.2 Drinking coffee or energy drinks too late in the day can interfere with getting to sleep since the half-life of caffeine is 4-6 hours.
+Caffeine can greatly reduce the amount and quality of a person’s sleep.2 Drinking coffee or energy drinks too late in the day can interfere with getting to sleep quickly since the half-life of caffeine is 4-6 hours.

-Even people who have no caffeine after 12 noon report a better quality of sleep after quitting caffeine.
+Even people who have no caffeine after twelve noon report better quality of sleep after quitting caffeine.

 5. Better Mood